 3. Pain Relief

 Sometimes distraction is the best medicine against pain.
 Toddlers will, at times, substitute one pain for another.
-It’s not unusual for toddlers to bang their heads due to teething pain or ear infections (3).
+It’s not unusual for toddlers to bang their heads due to teething pain or ear infections (6).
+Alternatively, toddlers may use a hand to hit the side of their head when experiencing this type of pain.

 For some toddlers, it seems to make the pain better.
 It can, however, still be a way to communicate their distress to you.